Crushed by student loan debt? You may get a bankruptcy option

 Mixed feelings about bankruptcy

-The legislators are proposing tweaks to federal bankruptcy law that had been in place in the 1970s.
-Prior to 1976, Americans could file for bankruptcy and have their student loans discharged.
+Before 1976, Americans could file for bankruptcy and have their student loans erased.
 Changes to the bankruptcy code in 1978 and 2005, which were passed to discourage what critics called bankruptcy abuse, made it more difficult to wipe away those debts.

 The Warren-Nadler proposal drew mixed reactions from former students who now owe six figures from their college years.

-"If you borrow money, you should be responsible for paying some level of it back," said King, an Austin resident, who filed for bankruptcy in 1998.
+"If you borrow money, you should be responsible for paying some level of it back," said King, who filed for bankruptcy in 1998.

-King filed for bankruptcy to erase other debts so that she could afford to pay her student loans, she said.
+King filed for bankruptcy to eliminate other debts so she could afford to pay her student loans, she said.
 She accrued the hefty six-figure balance after earning a bachelor's degree in criminal justice from St. Edwards University and a master's degree in criminal justice administration from National American University.

 Katherine Kovarick, a hairdresser in Delray Beach, Florida, said she wouldn't opt for bankruptcy because "I would have to basically live in credit shame for 7 years."